katademy-decks/kubernetes/README.md

 # Kubernetes FAQ

-Learn Kubernetes by answering simple questions!
+Learn Kubernetes by answering simple questions about it!

 [Flashcards](https://github.com/devsplit/kubernetes/releases/) included for spaced repetition.

 ### Table of Contents